 Short-term health plans in Idaho

-- Short-term plans in Idaho can have terms of up to 364 days and total duration of up to three years; nonrenewable short-term plans can have terms up to six months.
+- Enhanced short-term plans in Idaho can have terms of up to 364 days and total duration of up to three years; nonrenewable short-term plans can have terms up to six months.

 - Before the enhanced short-term plans became available, Idaho consumers had previously received cautions from the state about the potential drawbacks of short-term plans.

-- At least seven insurers offer short-term plans in Idaho.
+- At least six insurers offer short-term plans in Idaho.